philipwalton/blog/_articles/side-effects-in-css.md

 - Base rule changes
 - Naming collisions
-- Subtree matching
+- Subtree matches

 ### Base rule changes

-Developers *have* to use HTML tags to write HTML, and there are a finite number of tags to choose from.<sup>[[2]](#footnote-2)</sup> While it can be tempting to define a lot of base styles with tag selectors (technically they're called [type selectors](http://www.w3.org/TR/CSS21/selector.html#type-selectors)) in order to avoid having to class everything, doing so necessarily creates an undeclared dependency between those rules and all of your components.
+Developers *have* to use HTML tags to write HTML, and there are a finite number of tags to choose from.<sup>[[2]](#footnote-2)</sup> While it can be tempting to define a lot of base styles using tag selectors (technically they're called [type selectors](http://www.w3.org/TR/CSS21/selector.html#type-selectors)) in order to avoid having to add classes to all your content elements, doing so necessarily creates an undeclared dependency between those rules and all of your components.

 When first building a website, this doesn't usually seem like a big deal, in fact it feels natural and DRY.
-You create some base, foundational styles (margins, font sizes, colors, etc.), so your components don't have to redefine all that stuff later.
+You create some base, foundational styles (margins, font sizes, colors, etc.), and then your components build on top of them&mdash;so they don't have to rewrite the shared rules.

 The problem is this approach only saves you time if you never change your base rules.
 But in practice, site designs can and do change.
-You might decide to make the font size of your headings a little larger, or use different default margins on your paragraphs, or maybe you realize you prefer borders instead of underlines for your links.
-If your `.article-title`, `.alert-content`, and `.footer-link` components depend on these base styles, you'll quickly realize how coupled and fragile your code is.
+You might decide to make the font size of your headings a little larger, or use different default margins on your paragraphs, or maybe you realize you prefer borders instead of underlines for links.
+If your `.article-title`, `.alert-content`, and `.footer-link` components depend on those base rules, you'll quickly realize how fragile and coupled your code is.

 If your components depend on base styles, then changes to those base styles will require checking your entire site to ensure everything still looks right.